-Cultúr na nOileáin Tours are a Gold Certified EcoTourism Ireland experience, in conjunction with Inishbofin Community Centre.
+Cultúr na nOileáin Tours are a Gold Certified EcoTourism Ireland experience.

 Discover the history of Inishbofin, Connemara’s last island outpost, in the company of native island historian and archaeologist, Tommy Burke.
 Cultúr na nOileáin tours offer unique ecotourism experiences operated in conjunction with Inishbofin Community Centre.
 Cultúr na nOileáin Walking Tours provide the most environmentally friendly way of exploring the islands.
 Both Tommy and the Inishbofin Community Centre are members of the Inishbofin Leave No Trace network.
 All guided walks keep to the Leave No Trace code of conduct and adhere to the minimal impact hillwalking, birdwatching and marine megafauna viewing codes where relevant.
 We have a policy limiting our maximum group size at 25 people per guide.
 For larger groups we employ a secondary guide to lead a walk on a different route.
 We also pay particular care to highlighting features of the Inishbofin and Inishark Special Area of Conservation, and how to avoid negatively impacting upon these.